jangsa/share/note/secretnft_abs.md

 That's abstract of my idea.
 I'm at the very entrance point of Secret NFTs world, so still not sure about feasibility.
-If there are more technical challenges, please advise.
+If there are contradictions and technical challenges, please advise kindly.

 Thank you and sorry for poor English.